tcitrogg/-wiki/src/posts/Python roadmap.md

 - Modes in Python
 - Modes for other file types
 - Reading from a text file
-- Renaming a file
 - Writing to a text file
 - Saving data to the file
 - Appending data to a file
 - Closing a file
+- The `with` statement
+- Renaming a file
 - Deleting a file or directory[folder]
+- Get the current working directory
+- List files in a directory
+- List directories
-- The `with` statement
+- __Activity__:
+  - Store a dictionary in a file
+  - Read the file, which should give us the dictionary back
+  - Get the value of the first item in the dictionary
 - Writing `dict` to a file
 - Reading `dict` from a file